aztfmod/rover/README.md

 # Cloud Adoption Framework for Azure - Landing zones on Terraform - Rover

 > :warning: This solution, offered by the Open-Source community, will no longer receive contributions from Microsoft.
-Customers are encouraged to transition to [Microsoft Azure Verified Modules](https://aka.ms/avm) for continued support and updates.
+Customers are encouraged to transition to [Microsoft Azure Verified Modules](https://aka.ms/avm) for Microsoft support and updates.

 Microsoft Cloud Adoption Framework for Azure provides you with guidance and best practices to adopt Azure.